-In the process of applying the accounting policies, management has made the following judgements, which have the most significant effect on the amounts recognised in the financial statements:
+In the process of applying the accounting policies, management has made the following judgments, which have the most significant effect on the amounts recognised in the financial statements:

-1. The company has a lease agreement with Bangladesh Railway for Fibre Optic Network (FON) and this lease has been treated as finance lease.
-For details, please see note 15 to these financial statements.

-- 2. The company has significant influence over Accenture Communications Infrastructure Solutions Ltd. - 3.
-The company has entered into lease agreements for base stations, switch locations and office space; and after evaluation of the terms and conditions of these agreements has determined that it does not have substantial risks and rewards related to the assets.
-For operating lease commitments, please see note 28.2 to these financial statements.
+- 1. The Company has a lease agreement with Bangladesh Railway for Fibre Optic Network (FON) and this lease has been treated as finance lease.
+For details, please see note 15 to these financial statements. - 2.
+The Company has significant influence over Accenture Communications Infrastructure Solutions Ltd. - 3.
+The Company has entered into lease agreements for base stations, switch locations and office space.
+After evaluation of the terms and conditions of these agreements the Company has determined that it does not have substantial risks and rewards related to the assets.
+For operating lease commitments, please see note 30.2 to these financial statements.